DavidPankiewicz/data-wrangle-openstreetmaps-data/README.md

 ## Auditing and Cleaning
 To understand the data and have a sense of how I may need to clean it, I wrote functions to generate a text file with a summary of the dataset (see `data_audit.py`).
 After reviewing the text file, I decided where and how the data should be cleaned.
 My programmatic cleaning solutions are contained in `clean.py`.

-For more information on the specifics of auditing and cleaning this particular dataset, see pages 2 and 3 of the PDF of my writeup.
+Cleaning took various forms.
+One was fixing typos (e.g., unifying everything under the city tag to be "San Francisco").
+Others included decding on common formats for street types ("Street" and "St." become "St") and choosing a naming convention for major roads (e.g. Van Ness becomes Van Ness Ave) and making all these changes programmatically where needed.
+For more notes, see page 2 of the writeup.

 ## Conversion and Storage
 For ease of insertion into MongoDB, I converted the format of the data from OSM XML to JSON.
 See `create_json.py`.